-- The data were severely controlled for formal correctness and plausibility.
-Only if they were correct, the letter came out ready to be signed.
-If not a huge error message would show up in the middle of the text. - The production of the letters immediately followed the end of the daily routine.
-The analysis of the test results and the nuklid scan was entered into the forms, it was typed and the paper punch tape was transported to the calculating center (via bicycle line connection).
-The next day when the patient came back to learn the results. he could take the printed report with him.
-I was checked and signed in his presence.
-(Compared to the normal waiting times for referral letters this was sensational)
+- The data was severely controlled for formal correctness and plausibility.
+Only if all entries were correct, the letter came out ready to be signed.
+If not, a huge error message would show up in the middle of the text.
+(The data had to be corrected, the letter rerun.) - The production of the letters immediately followed the end of the daily routine.
+The analysis of the test results and the nuklid scan (scintigram) was entered into the forms, it was typed and the paper punch tape was transported to the data processing center (via bicycle line connection).
+The next day when the patient came back to learn the results, he could take the printed report with him.
+It was checked and signed in his presence.
+(Compared to the normal waiting times for referral letters this was sensational.)

-1Abteilung für Nuklearmedizin am Ev.
+&lt;sup>1Abteilung für Nuklearmedizin am Ev.
 Krankenhaus Bethesda in Duisburg, director Dr.med.
 H.A.E.
 Schmidt